peterhinch/micropython-mqtt/NO_NET.md

 # 3.2 Files

+This information is for those wishing to modify the ESP8266 firmware.

 In the precompiled build all modules are implemented as frozen bytecode.
 For development purposes you may wish to run mqtt.py (or others) as regular source files.
 The precompiled build's modules directory comprises the following:

- 1. The uasyncio library.
+ 1. The uasyncio library (including collections library).
- 2. The umqtt.robust library.
- 3. ``mqtt.py`` Main module.
+ 2. ``mqtt.py`` Main module.
+ 3. ``mqtt_as.py`` Asynchronous MQTT module.
  4. ``syncom.py`` Bitbanged communications driver.
  5. ``aswitch.py`` Module has a retriggerable delay class.
  6. ``asyn.py`` Synchronisation primitives.
  7. ``status_values.py`` Numeric status codes.
+ 8. ``_boot.py`` Modified to create main.py in filesystem.

-To conserve space unused drivers are removed from the project's ``modules`` directory, leaving the following standard files:
+To conserve space unused drivers are removed from the project's ``modules`` directory, leaving the following required standard files:

  1. ``ntptime.py``
  2. ``flashbdev.py``
  3. ``inisetup.py``
- 4. ``_boot.py`` Optionally replaced by modified version.

 The ``mqtt`` module needs to auto-start after a hard reset.
 This requires a ``main.py`` file.
 If the standard ``_boot.py`` is used you will need to create